What Does the Starting Stage of Mouth Cancer Look Like?

 Oral cancer, also referred to as mouth cancer, can start slowly and frequently without producing significant pain or suffering.
 For this reason, it is critical to understand what the initial phase looks like.

-The early stage, also known as Stage 1, is characterised by a tumour that is small, 2 centimetres or less, and has not migrated to lymph nodes or other body organs.
+Stage I oral cancer is defined as a tumour 2 cm or smaller (T1) with no regional lymph node involvement (N0) and no distant metastasis (M0).
 Even though it is localised, it may exhibit physical or visual symptoms that are noticeable at close range.

 Mouth cancer occurs in squamous cells in the oral cavity.
 Tumours in the oral area become cancerous when the DNA of squamous cells changes and begins multiplying or growing.
 Over time, these cells spread to the inside of the mouth, other neck and head areas.